roman-milk/roman-milk.github.io/wife-enslaved.md

  When he came to collect her, she would make him pay for this.
 She reckoned he was regretting the decision already.
 It would take him a few hours to gather the courage to back down, and confront Jimmy.
 He would have to pay Jimmy dearly to get her back, and that would only be a small part of her retribution.

  Instead of being awkward, she would be a co-operative and valuable slave.
 That would put her price up to Adrian.
 She figured he would be phoning later this evening, or by the latest tomorrow morning.
-Report_Story #1